backstage/backstage/docs/notifications/index.md

 When a notification is created, a new signal is emitted to a general-purpose message bus to announce it to subscribed listeners.

-The frontend maintains a persistent connection (web socket) to receive these announcements from the notifications channel.
+The frontend maintains a persistent connection (WebSocket) to receive these announcements from the notifications channel.
 The specific details of the updated or created notification should be retrieved via a request to the notifications API, except for new notifications, where the payload is included in the signal for performance reasons.

 In a frontend plugin, to subscribe for notifications' signals: